The Story

 It's what's called "Dendrite-Narrative" where just one off-shoot may create a forest/a field of flowers/the world herself.

 Soon as you wake up, drink the other part of the water & recall your dream...
-I learned this in working in Labrador as various projects drew me there many decades ago.
+I learned this while working in Labrador as various projects drew me there many decades ago.

 Look at the Pictures I've included on this page.
 Imagine what stories are hidden in each picture.
 Perhaps the pictures, in this order, will tell one aspect of a story.
 How would you combine them all in one creation?